How To Set Up Your Golf Bag — The Complete Guide

 In short, your apparel pocket is only for your apparel (and maybe a towel or two).
 What's more, keeping all your apparel folded will ensure your bag is organized to the highest standards.
 When you fold your apparel, you can fit more items into the pocket.
 Try to resist throwing your items into the pocket before your next golf game.

-If possible, try and find a golf bag that's waterproof to prevent your apparel from getting soaked if it starts to rain.
+If possible, try and find a golf bag that's water-resistant to prevent your apparel from getting soaked if it starts to rain.

 How to Organize Your Golf Balls